L540 - A Small Y-DNA Haplogroup

 If you open this html document with Word, all the link targets (bookmarks) can be viewed alphabetically or by location.

 Big Y-700: https://www.familytreedna.com/products/y-dna#/compare.
 A commercial product at FTDNA for reading about 12 million base pairs of the DNA of the Y chromosome, which has about 60 million base pairs total.
 New SNPs are being discovered in the Big Y-700 data provided by customers.
-Big Y-700 replaces the orginal Big Y, which was used to discover most of the SNP branches in the L540 Tree.
+Big Y-700 replaces the original Big Y, which was used to discover most of the SNP branches in the L540 Tree.
 There was also another version, Big Y-500, for a while.
 The newer versions provide more SNPs.

 E-M35, a project at FTDNA, is my main source of data.
 Previously called E3b.
 Link: https://www.familytreedna.com/groups/e-3b/about/background.
 The official name today would be E1b1b1.
 ISOGG changes the name when new defining SNPs are discovered, so the name may change again in the future.
 M35.1 is the name of the SNP that defines E1b1b1 within haplogroup E. I am not planning a separate L540 project, because it is more convenient to run this web page using the E-M35 project.